 SEIS – Seed Enterprise Investment Scheme

 SEIS (Seed Enterprise Investment Scheme) was launched in April 2012 and provides a unique opportunity for individuals to invest in small start-up companies whilst benefiting from significant tax savings.
 The SEIS investment scheme was formed to boost growth in the UK economy by encouraging entrepreneurship and investment in new businesses.
-SEIS will only be in place for a limited time period of 5 years and will end in April 2017.

 Below is a brief summary to explain what the benefits and limitations of SEIS are: